Nethan/ispconfig-acmeplugin/README.md

 # Use the Plugin
  - create a api key in your zone `DNS > Zones > Select Zone > TAB ACME (Plugin)`

-!!!
-Logout and Login to get the plugin active !!!

 ## acme.sh
 - Download the dns plugin script for acme.sh into /root/.acme.sh/dnsapi (if default installation)